Battle of the Atlantic: Climax of the campaign (March–May 1943, "Black May")

-On March 10, 1943, the Germans added a refinement to the U-boat Enigma key, which blinded the Allied codebreakers at Bletchley Park for 9 days.
+On 10 March 1943, the Germans added a refinement to the U-boat Enigma key, blinding Allied codebreakers at Bletchley Park for 9 days.
 That month saw the battles of convoys UGS 6, HX 228, SC 121, SC 122 and HX 229.
-One hundred and twenty ships were sunk worldwide, 82 ships of 476,000 tons in the Atlantic, while 12 U-boats were destroyed.
+120 ships were sunk worldwide, 82 ships of 476,000 tons in the Atlantic, while 12 U-boats were destroyed.

 The supply situation in Britain was such that there was talk of being unable to continue the war, with supplies of fuel being particularly low.
 The situation was so bad that the British considered abandoning convoys entirely.
 The next two months saw a complete reversal of fortunes.